-Probiotics are made of live bacteria or yeast that is in your body.
+Probiotics are made of live bacteria or yeast that are naturally present in the body.
 They help to maintain a balance in the bacteria that reside in the digestive tract.
-Some good sources of probiotics include fermented foods, probiotic supplements, and yogurts.
+Probiotics are also human-made and can be sourced from food.
+Some good sources of probiotics include fermented foods, probiotic supplements, and yogurt.

 A meta-study showed that the addition of probiotics to ulcer treatment improved the effectiveness of the treatment.

 You may want to try probiotics as a natural home remedy for stomach ulcers.
 But, note that more research needs to be carried out, especially to ascertain the amount of probiotics needed in the treatment of stomach ulcers.

 Flavonoids are natural substances found in some foods, fruits, and vegetables like legumes, broccoli, apples, soybeans, green tea, and red grapes.

 Due to the health benefits of flavonoids, they are often used for pharmaceutical and medicinal purposes.
 Flavonoids have anti-inflammatory, neuroprotective, and cardioprotective properties that make them suitable for medicinal purposes.